corinnt/dripseq-peaks/README.md

 ## To-Do:

 **Visualizations**
-- clarify which comparison groups/intersections to use
 - visualization calls in `main`

 **Dependency Management and Oscar Compatibility**
-- compile `bedtools` and `samtools` from source
 - confirm Oscar will be able to use -x64 rosetta environment
+- check which tools OSCAR has with `module avail bed*`
+- fix (or delete if Oscar has Trimmomatic on path) `TOOLS_PATH` variable in `rloop-peaks.sh`
-- finish SLURM batch script for Oscar - go to COBRE hours
+- finish SLURM batch script for Oscar - go to COBRE hours if needed
-- check if Oscar already has commandline tools - also COBRE
 - finish Oscar README use instructions

 **Next Directions**